 Instructions

-- In a small bowl, mix mayonnaise, sour cream, sugar, and seasoned salt for the dressing.
+- In a medium bowl, mix mayonnaise, sour cream, sugar, and seasoned salt for the dressing.
 Set aside.

-- Wash and dry the lettuce very well.
-Place lettuce in the bottom of a large trifle bowl (or 9×13 pan).
+- With a salad spinner, wash and dry the lettuce very well.
+Place chopped lettuce in the bottom of a large trifle bowl (or 9×13 pan).

-- In order, top with tomatoes, peas, green onions, and boiled eggs.
+- In order, top with tomatoes, peas, boiled eggs, and green onions.
 Spread the dressing on top right to the edges.

 - Cover the salad and refrigerate for at least 4 hours or overnight.